ebanalyse/NERDA/README.md

 model.train()
 ````

+**Note**: this will take some time depending on the dimensions of your machine.
+With a decent AWS EC2 instance it will take below 15 minutes.

 After the model has been trained, the model can be used for predicting
 named entities in new texts.